mopidy/mopidy/docs/changelog/index.md

   Deprecated methods were described with the `*args, **kwargs` of the wrapper added by the `deprecated` decorator instead of their own params. (#2284, !2296)

+- Stream extension: Fix crash when a PLS playlist has a missing or invalid `NumberOfEntries`.
+The parser now ignores the declared count and uses the `File` keys that the playlist has, in numeric order.
+Entries that a too low count left out are now included. (!2276)

+- Stream extension: Skip entries with an empty value in PLS and ASX reference playlists.
+An empty first entry resolved to the playlist URI itself, which stopped the unwrapping and lost the valid entries after it. (!2276)

 - Docs: Update the macOS install instructions for current Homebrew. (!2291)

 - Dev: Add Python 3.15 to the test matrix, in tox and in CI.